-Prerequisite: Basic knowledge of computer
+Prerequisites: Basic knowledge of computer

 This course provides a deep insight on implementing business logic in computer applications.
 To start thinking in business terms while working with computers, one gets the perception of computer models, which are implemented on spreadsheets through decision making techniques and programming.
 The purpose of this course is to foster business thinking through available technical means.
 Connect your business logic with the technology and thus intensify your power by increasing the scope of your intelligence.
 Make technical means the extension of your entrepreneurship mind and prepare yourself to dynamic corporate culture.
-This course is also a prerequisite to the probabilistic business simulations where statistical methods are applied in the business decision-making.
+This course is also a Prerequisites to the probabilistic business simulations where statistical methods are applied in the business decisionmaking.
 After taking this course one treats a computer not just as an office automation device but also as a business instrument.

-IFS2203 Management Information Systems Prerequisite: IFS1812 or CIT1712 (3 Credits)
+IFS2203 Management Information Systems (3 Credits)